 Transmission Security, Encryption (addressable) – Establishes an encryption mechanism for ePHI wherever appropriate.

 The varying penalties for non-compliance.
 The differing penalties for HIPAA non-compliance violations are broken down into civil and criminal punishments.
 The minimum penalty is determined by the person not knowing what they were doing while “exercising reasonable diligence,” incurring a $100 penalty, and up to $25,000 for repeat violations.
 Maximum penalties include those for egregious, willful conduct in violating HIPAA regulations.
 Willful neglect, it should be noted, can include lack of proper (or uncorrected) security and safety measures, with penalties of $50,000 up to $1.5 million per violation in fines, and, in criminal cases, from 1 to 10 years in jail, depending on the severity of the case.

 Need Help Staying in Compliance?

-If you need help staying in regulatory compliance, Globalquest Solutions is a proven leader in providing IT consulting and cybersecurity in Buffalo and Western New York.
+If you need help staying in regulatory compliance, Globalquest Solutions is a proven leader in providing IT consulting and cybersecurity in Williamsville.
 Contact one of our expert IT staff at 716-601-3524 or send us an email at firstname.lastname@example.org today, and we can help you with any and all of your IT security needs.